Marco-Congedo/PermutationTests.jl/docs/src/index.md

 ---
 ## Quick start

-Here are some quick examples to show how *Permutationtests.jl* works:
+Here are some quick examples to show how *PermutationTests.jl* works:

 ---
 **Univariate test for correlation**